RISCfuture/rss-debrider/README.md

   magnet links that have already been downloaded.
 * You can include `-d` as an argument to increase the verbosity of logging to `StandardOutPath`, to help troubleshoot problems.
+* Special characters in URLs will need to be escaped.
+When in doubt, create the plist using Xcode to ensure proper formatting.

 Use `launchctl load -w ~/Library/LaunchAgents/com.yourdomain.rss-debrider.plist` to begin periodic polling of your RSS feed. `launchctl unload` will temporarily stop your launch agent.